UEFA Cup Trivia

 Country Dominance

-Until the Champions League was bloated up in the second half of the nineties, the UEFA Cup was the only one among the three European trophies which offered most countries multiple entries.
+Until the Champions League was expanded beyond recognition in the second half of the nineties, the UEFA Cup was the only one among the three European trophies which offered most countries multiple entries.
 This has led to several national finals:

 Never a single country was more dominant than in 1979/80: West Germany had five entrants that year (4 by right, and Borussia Mönchengladbach as the holders - they hadn't qualified for Europe in the Bundesliga), and all five reached the quarterfinals.
 This necessarily led to (at least) one inter-German tie, and 1.FC Kaiserslautern were eliminated by Bayern München 4-2 on aggregate.
 But all other German clubs made it past the quarterfinals, giving an all-German semifinal line-up: